Sabirah42/Serverless_CICD/README.md

 Consult your diagrams again and revisit what you have learned so far about CI-CD pipelines and their benefits.
 What checks and actions should your CI-CD pipeline perform?
 When should these checks and actions be run?
-Remember that, ultimately, the idea is for your pipeline to only proceed to deploying the code if the checks pass.
+Remember that, ultimately, the idea is for the pipeline to only proceed to deploying the code if the checks pass.

 ![Deployment process diagram](assets/deployment_process_diagram.jpg?raw=true "Deployment process diagram")